-Dr. Jerry Tomberlin is Interim Provost and Vice-President (Academic) at Carleton University, in addition to Professor in the Supply Management Group at the Sprott School of Business, in Ottawa, Ontario, Canada.
+Dr. Jerry Tomberlin is Provost and Vice-President (Academic) at Carleton University, in addition to Professor in the Supply Management Group at the Sprott School of Business, in Ottawa, Ontario, Canada.

 Dean Tomberlin was a member of the AACSB International Board of Directors and remains active as a member of the Business Accreditation Policy Committee.
 He was also previously the Chair of the Board of the Canadian Federation of Business School Deans.

 Prior to joining the Sprott School of Business in 2008, Dr. Tomberlin held a variety of positions in the John Molson School of Business at Concordia University in Montreal, including Dean, Associate Dean of Research and Graduate Studies as well as External Affairs, Department Chair and Academic Director of the MBA program.
 In addition to Concordia, he has taught at the University of Southampton in England, Baruch College of the City University of New York, and l’École Supérieur des Sciences Économiques et Commerciales in France.

 He holds an MA and PhD in Statistics from Harvard, a Master of Public Health in Biostatistics from Michigan, and a BS in Mathematics from Florida State.
 He has published many refereed articles and conference proceedings.

 - statistical applications in casualty actuarial science, employment discrimination and transportation,